algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Mode: Application

 `log` can be called up to MaxLogCalls times in a program, and log up to a total of 1k bytes.

+## txnas f

+- Opcode: 0xc0 {uint8 transaction field index}
+- Pops: *... stack*, uint64
+- Pushes: any
+- pop an index A. push Ath value of the array field F of the current transaction
+- LogicSigVersion >= 5

+## gtxnas t f

+- Opcode: 0xc1 {uint8 transaction group index} {uint8 transaction field index}
+- Pops: *... stack*, uint64
+- Pushes: any
+- pop an index A. push Ath value of the array field F from the Tth transaction in the current group
+- LogicSigVersion >= 5

+## gtxnsas f

+- Opcode: 0xc2 {uint8 transaction field index}
+- Pops: *... stack*, {uint64 A}, {uint64 B}
+- Pushes: any
+- pop an index A and an index B. push Bth value of the array field F from the Ath transaction in the current group
+- LogicSigVersion >= 5